-For the purposes of this draft Plan, the CCJPA plans on using some FY 14 STIP funding that is already programmed to launch three 20-bay stations as contemplated above.
-The stations selected for this plan as Tier One priority stations are Sacramento, Davis, and Berkeley.
+For the purposes of this Plan, the CCJPA plans on using some FY 14 STIP funding that is already programmed to launch three 20-bay stations as contemplated above.
+The stations selected for this plan as Tier One priority stations are Sacramento, Davis, Oakland Jack London, and Berkeley.
 Sacramento is a natural for the business conducted there, the fact that the station is the busiest on the Capitol Corridor route (20 percent of all trips on the route begin or end in Sacramento), the geography, an ever improving bicycling infrastructure, and land use patterns support just the trip patterns envisioned for folding bicycles in general.
 Davis is a natural location due to regularly being recognized as one of the top bicycling cities in the United States.
 The land use, infrastructure and the proximity of the University of California Davis will likely mean a strong pattern of use.
 As well, Davis has a strong connection with the University of California Berkeley and students travelling to/from the Bay Area.
+Oakland Jack London Station has a very strong connection with travel in the Silicon Valley area where the mobility of a folding bicycle will have excellent utility.
 Berkeley is as well since it has such a strong bicycling ethic, an excellent land use pattern and the University of California Berkeley is ideally situated a nice folding bicycle ride away.
-For each of these Tier One stations, the 2011 Bicycle Survey supports these stations as key locations for Brompton Docks (or the equivalent).
+At the time of deployment, the CCJPA will conduct further analysis between choosing the Oakland Jack London or Berkeley location as the initial costs may be cost prohibitive for four of the Docks.
+However, for each of these Tier One stations, the 2011 Bicycle Survey supports these stations as key locations for Brompton Docks (or the equivalent).

 There are several Tier Two stations which are likely to be strong Brompton Dock concept stations but funding limitations and the stronger Tier One stations need time to prove themselves first.
-Tier Two candidate stations are Oakland Jack London Square, Emeryville, and Great America/Santa Clara Station.
+Tier Two candidate stations are Emeryville, and Great America/Santa Clara Station.
 If funding were no object, these stations would also be added to the list as they do have strong characteristics and rated higher in the 2011 survey.
 Tier Three stations are all the remaining stations.
 A special note about the shared Caltrain stations of Santa Clara University and San Jose Diridon is that Caltrain's high level of service and own bicycle accommodations for their service would make CCJPA's own plans to serve these stations overtly complicated.
 CCJPA will contact Caltrain to see if there is interest for sharing the deployment at these stations as a partner.